intelligent-r00t/intelligent-r00t/README.md

 <a href="https://linkedin.com/in/zacharyashford1"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 Detail-oriented and motivated Senior Cybersecurity student seeking a SOC Analyst or Incident Responder Role in a dynamic, security-focused environment.
-Skilled in network traffic analysis, alert triage, and SIEM investigations, with hands-on experience using tools such as Microsoft Defender, Splunk, PowerShell, SentinelOne, VirusTotal, DeepBlueCLI, Elastic, and Wireshark.
+Skilled in network traffic analysis, alert triage, and SIEM investigations, with hands-on experience using tools such as Microsoft Defender, Splunk, PowerShell, SentinelOne, VirusTotal, DeepBlueCLI, Hybrid Analysis, and Wireshark.
 Committed to integrity, accountability, and operational efficiency, and eager to contribute to a collaborative SOC team while advancing technical expertise in cybersecurity.

 ## Objective